RayVentura/ShortGPT/shortGPT/api_utils/README.md

 #### `search_videos_YouTube(query_string)`

-This function takes an string as input and retrieves urls from the given youtube search.
-It returns null if not found or age-restricted
+The search_videos_YouTube function takes a query string as input and searches for a video on YouTube based on that query.
+It returns the URL of the first search result if found, or None if no video is found.